Differentiated Instruction: 9 Differentiated Curriculum And Instruction Strategies For Teachers

 4. Knowledge

 Use student assessment to identify misconceptions and gaps in knowledge to help you design lessons that advance students to the next level.
-Ongoing assessment tools such as exit tickets can be beneficial when planning differentiated instruction.
+Ongoing types of assessment such as exit tickets can be beneficial when planning differentiated instruction.

 Third Space Learning provides one-on-one personalized math tutoring for students who need differentiated instruction.